 - Transfer the sauce to a blender or a food processor fitted with a steel blade and puree until smooth.

 - Meanwhile, cook the pasta in salted water according to package directions, until al dente.
-Reserve about 1 cup of the pasta water then, drain the pasta and set aside.12 ounces tubed pasta like penne or rigatoni
+Reserve about 1 cup of the pasta water, then drain the pasta and set aside.12 ounces tubed pasta like penne or rigatoni

 - Return the sauce to the pot and simmer over low heat, partially covered for about 6-8 minutes.
 Season to taste.